jeff1evesque/LeQue/README.md

 ##Requirement

-Since we running OSX 10.6.8 for the host Operating system, we installed Virtual$
+Since we running OSX 10.6.8 for the host Operating system, we installed VirtualBox 4.1.10 r76795 using Ubuntu 10.04 for the Guest Operating System.

 ###Installation: